risk-first/website/menagerie/Complexity-Risk.md

 It’s often hard to make the case for minimising [Technical Debt](Complexity-Risk#technical-debt): it often feels that there are more important priorities, especially when technical debt can be “swept under the carpet” and forgotten about until later.
 (See [Discounting The Future](Evaluating-Risk#discounting-the-future-to-zero).)

 One helpful analogy I have found is to imagine your code-base is a kitchen.
 After preparing a meal (i.e. delivering the first implementation), _you need to tidy up the kitchen_.
-This is just something everyone does as a matter of _basic sanitation_.
+This is just something everyone does as a matter of _basic sanitation_. <!-- tweet-end -->

 Now of course, you could carry on with the messy kitchen.
 When tomorrow comes and you need to make another meal, you find yourself needing to wash up saucepans as you go, or working around the mess by using different surfaces to chop on.